 PLP Architecture is part of an international team that has won a major competition to realise Parco Romana, an urban-scale redevelopment project in Milan’s Porta Romana district.
 The project interprets the industrial legacy of the site while reanimating it with contemporary programs centred on an ethos of sustainability.

 The scheme rethinks a large railway yard that has divided the area for more than a century.
-It stitches together a fragmented urban realm, reconnecting surrounding neighbourhoods with a vibrant mixed-use district rooted in the principles of inclusivity, biodiversity, resiliency, connectivity and wellbeing.
+It stitches together a fragmented urban realm, reconnecting surrounding neighbourhoods with a vibrant mixed-use district rooted in principles of inclusivity, biodiversity, resiliency, and wellbeing.
 Built around a new Great Park that serves as the green heart of the development, Parco Romana celebrates its layered histories while offering shared environments for living and working that unite a diverse community of residents, students, office workers, athletes and visitors.

-Framing these open spaces, a series of urban blocks with landscaped courtyards reference the scale and form of historic Milanese urban planning.
+Framing these open spaces, a series of urban blocks with landscaped courtyards reference the scale and form of historic Milan.
 The Eastern Gateway district provides a new business core for the city, with well-connected buildings facing the Eco-zone and Suspended Forest.
 At the western edge, a mixed-use residential district will initially house athletes for the Milan 2026 Winter Olympics; after the Games, it will be adapted into a permanent intergenerational residential community.
 This area includes a major public piazza that anchors a variety of flexible environments for outdoor exercise, food trucks, co-working, and cultural events - all integrated inside and around renovated historic train repair sheds.

 COIMA, Covivio and Prada Holding

 OUTCOMIST, Diller Scofidio + Renfro, PLP Architecture, CRA - Carlo Ratti Associati and Arup